DeepLabCut/DeepLabCut-Workshop-Materials/summer_course2020.md

 ## Got Behavior?
 Get Poses ...  <img src="https://images.squarespace-cdn.com/content/v1/57f6d51c9f74566f55ecf271/1572296495650-Y4ZTJ2XP2Z9XF1AD74VW/ke17ZwdGBToddI8pDm48kMulEJPOrz9Y8HeI7oJuXxR7gQa3H78H3Y0txjaiv_0fDoOvxcdMmMKkDsyUqMSsMWxHk725yiiHCCLfrh8O1z5QPOohDIaIeljMHgDF5CVlOqpeNLcJ80NK65_fV7S1UZiU3J6AN9rgO1lHw9nGbkYQrCLTag1XBHRgOrY8YAdXW07ycm2Trb21kYhaLJjddA/DLC_logo_blk-01.png?format=1000w" width="350" title="DLC-live" alt="DLC LIVE!" align="right" vspace = "50">

 This document is an outline of resources for an informal "spring/summer course" for those wanting to learn to use DeepLabCut while responsibilty isolating due to COVID-19.
-We except it to take roughly 1 week to get through.
+We except it to take *roughly* 1-2 weeks to get through alone, or you can join the course and it will be spread out over 3 weeks.

+**UPDATE:** We will also be organzing a "strcutured" version with a kick-off webinar (**JUNE 5TH!**), then a weekly check each week  (for 3 weeks) to have Q & A style discussions with the core development team!
+If you want to be a part of this course, please sign up by **JUNE 3RD**!! https://forms.gle/KRtdKKYB57ZkaBwH7

+:purple_heart: We would also be very excited if you contributed to the newly launched DeepLabCut Model Zoo while you learn!
+Namely, you can learn to use DeepLabCut on data that can be used to build better community tools!!
+Please contact us in this form if you are interested: https://forms.gle/KRtdKKYB57ZkaBwH7 :purple_heart:

 www.deeplabcut.org

-We suggest student self organize into groups to work through this together.
-Perhaps find each other on Gitter or Twitter:
+You can also chat with one another on Gitter or Twitter:
 [![Gitter](https://badges.gitter.im/DeepLabCut/community.svg)](https://gitter.im/DeepLabCut/community?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge)
 [![Twitter Follow](https://img.shields.io/twitter/follow/DeepLabCut.svg?label=DeepLabCut&style=social)](https://twitter.com/DeepLabCut)

-:purple_heart: **We would also be very excited if you contributed to the newly launched DeepLabCut Model Zoo while you learn!**

-Namely, you can learn to use DeepLabCut on data that can be used to build better community tools!!
-Please contact us in this form if you are interested: https://forms.gle/KRtdKKYB57ZkaBwH7 :purple_heart:

-## Quick Start:
+## Quick Start: (before the kick-off)

 You need: Anaconda for python3 and DeepLabCut installed (CPU version)
 - you should have a [CPU version of DeepLabCut installed on your laptop](https://github.com/AlexEMG/DeepLabCut/blob/master/conda-environments/README.md).
 We will assume you don't all have GPUs at home, so we will